chozelinek/sacoco/tutorial.md

 1. We will visualize and analyse the data with CQPweb/R.
 1. We will describe very briefly our corpus with CQPweb/R.

+If you want to follow along, you will need to get a user for our [CQPweb installation](https://fedora.clarin-d.uni-saarland.de/cqpweb).

+Go to this [URL](https://fedora.clarin-d.uni-saarland.de/cqpweb/usr/?thisQ=create&uT=y) to create a new account.
+Follow the instructions and in a few minutes you will have access to SaCoCo.

 ## Research question

 > Has the realisation of the conative function evolved along the time in the cooking recipe register?